 Contempt of court is considered a criminal charge in the state of California.
 Contempt of court in California can come with up to five days in jail in addition to the potential of up to a $1,000 fine.
 Not only does contempt of court charge inflict financial penalties and jail time on a defendant, but it will be put on the defendant’s record.

 Do You Need to Speak to a Los Angeles Criminal Defense Attorney?

 Missing jury duty without an acceptable reason can lead to major life disruptions and expensive fines.
 If criminal charges are attached, such as is the case when contempt of court occurs, a defendant may face life-long challenges including being unable to find gainful employment.

 The experienced and aggressive Los Angeles criminal defense attorneys at the Manshoory Law Group will fight on your behalf so the charges in your case will be either thrown out or reduced.
-Call the strategic California criminal defense lawyers any time, day or night at the Manshoory Law Group at 877-977-7750.
+Contact our lawyers any time, day or night at the Manshoory Law Group at 877-977-7750.